Launch Pad Contents

 Points to Remember

-Ask yourself, what am I already doing well and replicate that.
+Ask yourself, what am I already doing well and how can I replicate that.

 Develop what is going well.
 Focusing on what you can do is more productive than struggling against what you can’t.